Astrych/async_deep_reinforce-1/README.md

 Simplified version of https://github.com/miyosuda/async_deep_reinforce, useful as a starting point for applications of A3C other than Atari games.

+Implements both feedforward and recurrent networks for the discrete setting.

 The MDP is from https://github.com/spragunr/deep_q_rl/blob/master/deep_q_rl/test/test_q_network.py.